SSH Straight Into Your Agent Sandboxes: A Hands-On Look at `sbx ssh`

 2. Live host-key verification (no annoying prompts)

-key and greets you with that scary REMOTE HOST IDENTIFICATION HAS CHANGED wall of text, it verifies the host key dynamically.
+Setup writes a managed known_hosts file (under Docker Sandboxes' own config dir) and points the Host *.sbx block at it via UserKnownHostsFile.
+Instead of you pinning a static host key, which breaks the moment the daemon rotates and greets you with that scary REMOTE HOST IDENTIFICATION HAS CHANGED wall of text, verification is handled for you.
 A rotated daemon key won't break your connections, and you never get a host-key confirmation prompt.

 Connecting